Magic square: India

 The square of Varahamihira as given above has sum of 18.
 Here the numbers 1 to 8 appear twice in the square.
 It is a pan-diagonal magic square.
 Four different magic squares can be obtained by adding 8 to one of the two sets of 1 to 8 sequence.
 The sequence is selected such that the number 8 is added exactly twice in each row, each column and each of the main diagonals.
 One of the possible magic squares shown in the right side.
 This magic square is remarkable in that it is a 90 degree rotation of a magic square that appears in the 13th century Islamic world as one of the most popular magic squares.

 The construction of 4th-order magic square is detailed in a work titled Kaksaputa, composed by the alchemist Nagarjuna around 10th century CE.
 All of the squares given by Nagarjuna are 4×4 magic squares, and one of them is called Nagarjuniya after him.
 Nagarjuna gave a method of constructing 4×4 magic square using a primary skeleton square, given an odd or even magic sum.
 The Nagarjuniya square is given below, and has the sum total of 100.

 The Nagarjuniya square is a pan-diagonal magic square.
-The Nagarjuniya square is made up of two arithmetic progressions starting from 6 and 16 with eight terms each, with a common difference between successive terms as 4.
+It is made up of two arithmetic progressions starting from 6 and 16 with eight terms each, with a common difference between successive terms as 4.
 When these two progressions are reduced to the normal progression of 1 to 8, the adjacent square is obtained.

 Around 12th-century, a 4×4 magic square was inscribed on the wall of Parshvanath temple in Khajuraho, India.
 Several Jain hymns teach how to make magic squares, although they are undateable.

 As far as is known, the first systematic study of magic squares in India was conducted by Thakkar Pheru, a Jain scholar, in his Ganitasara Kaumudi (c.
 1315).
 This work contains a small section on magic squares which consists of nine verses.
 Here he gives a square of order four, and alludes to its rearrangement; classifies magic squares into three (odd, evenly even, and oddly even) according to its order; gives a square of order six; and prescribes one method each for constructing even and odd squares.
 For the even squares, Pheru divides the square into component squares of order four, and puts the numbers into cells according to the pattern of a standard square of order four.
 For odd squares, Pheru gives the method using horse move or knight's move.
 Although algorithmically different, it gives the same square as the De la Loubere's method.